-&lt;sup>5 The DESCRIPTION environment is used for just that-descriptions.
+5 The DESCRIPTION environment is used for just that-descriptions.
 It places the item to be described flush left to the margin and the description is heavily indented text on the right-hand side of the page.
 The ''@/'' command which appears in each description block makes Perfect Writer skip over to the description block.

-To:

-Personal Computer Users

-From:

-Perfect Software, Inc.

-Subject: Features of Perfect Writer

-Perfect Writer has the advanced features you would expect to find in expensive word processors, such as:

-- 1. The full range of Perfect Writer document design options that allow you to automatically format letters, outlines, form letters, memorandum, articles, books or other types of documents. - 2.
-Full cursor controls that allow you to move quickly and easily anywhere in the document in order to: - insert - delete - search, search and replace, and search and replace with query)

-What makes Perfect Writer unique, however, are the features you won't find in other word processors costing many times its price, such as:

-virtual memory Allows you to edit a full length novel as easily as you would edit a letter.

-dual display Allows you to divide the screen into two parts, each showing a different document.

-We hope this very brief description encourages you to take a closer look at all the numerous features of Perfect Writer.
+Perfect N Iriter has the advanced features you would expect to the word processors, such as: find 1.
+The allo lett doce full range of Perfect Writer document design options f v you to automatically format letters, outlines, fo rs, memorandum, articles, books or other types ments. hat orm of 2.
+Full easi cursor controls that allow you to move quickly a y anywhere in the document in order to: and - nsert - elete - earch, search and replace, and search and replace with query) What m won't fir such as: kes Perfect Writer unique, however, are the features d in other word processors costing many times its pr you ice, virtual me mory Allows you to edit a full length novel as ea as you would edit a letter. sily dual disp ay Allows you to divide the screen into two pa each showing a different document. rts, We hop closer loo this very brief description encourages you to take k at all the numerous features of Perfect Writer. e a